 “I hold that a strongly marked personality can influence descendants for generations.” –Beatrix Potter’s Americans: selected letters”

-As a young fan, my knack for creative self-immolation began the day I learned that Disney (not the company, but the guy) approached Beatrix Potter in 1936 with a proposal to make an animated feature based on The Tale of Peter Rabbit.
+As a young fan, my knack for self-sabotage began the day I learned that Disney (not the company, but the guy) approached Beatrix Potter in 1936 with a proposal to make an animated feature based on The Tale of Peter Rabbit.
 She declined-and never reneged.

-Remember, Potter, whose birthday is on July 28, died after the release of Snow White and The Seven Dwarfs, Fantasia, and Pinocchio- the each of them pop culture behemoths, critically adored classics; films with iconography so ubiquitous you don’t even need to see any of them to recite their plots.
+Remember, Potter died after the release of Snow White and The Seven Dwarfs, Fantasia, and Pinocchio- the each of them critically adored classics; films with iconography so ubiquitous you don’t even need to see any of them to recite their plots.
 Honestly, knowing what we know about The Golden Age of animation, it’s really hard to imagine Disney’s Peter Rabbit not becoming one of those omnipresent forces of nature that greets you at the theme park and inspires a more deferential live-action adaption than the one we got last year.

 Mary Poppins meant so much more to Travers than it could ever mean to the rest of the world (shown in the somewhat surprisingly Disney produced film Saving Mr. Banks in which her utter turmoil with the Disneyfication process was depicted.)
 After two decades of enjoining, the author was made a reluctant millionaire after she finally capitulated to the rodent, but she knew Poppins would never truly be hers again.

 No one’s to blame here.
 Walt Disney promised his children that the east wind would guide Poppins to the silver-screen someday because he saw in the character what Travers did and what we all came to.
-Say what you will about the controversy surrounding Walt Disney’s ethics, but you don’t become the undisputed pioneer of the animation industry without acute instincts.
 Walt was right to trust his gut in 1961, and he was right to trust it back in 1936 too.
 Peter Rabbit and his friends just weren’t up for purchase.

 Wit and wee-beasties